 Envy in the fourth chapter of the Bible.
 Envy Versus Kindness within one generation of human existence ends in the terrible harvest of sin.
 Cain murders his brother Abel in an envious rage over God’s supposed favoring of Abel’s sacrifice.

-Envy is defined as the resentful covetousness of someone else’s traits or possessions.
+Envy is defined as the resentful covetousness of someone’s traits or possessions.
 Because of Envy’s ability to rapidly mutate into other sins.
-It is even listed in one of the Ten Commandments.
+One of the Ten Commandments.

-In the book of Exodus cahper 20 verse 17 , the commandments that is extrapolated on: “You shall not covet your neighbor’s house; you shall not covet your neighbor’s wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbor”.
+In the book of Exodus, chapter 20 verse 17 ; the commandments that is extrapolated on “You shall not covet your neighbor’s house; Therefore you shall not covet your neighbor’s wife or his male servant or his female servant or his ox or his donkey or anything that belongs to your neighbor”.
 It’s as if God is saying,

 Likewise envy is a self-focused sin.
 In the strong grip of this vice, it will prove nearly impossible for me to foster a relationships with others.
-My entire world is bound up in an obsession of self-entitlement.
 I will have very little time for interaction with other human beings.

 Kindness is an outward-focused virtue.
 Unlike Envy, Kindness challenges us to spend time considering how I can bless others.
 How can I help shoulder someone’s hardships or sorrows?
 How can I bring joy into someone’s life?

 The paradoxical result of Kindness is that the person who practices this outward-focused lifestyle often reaps the benefit of many blessings personally because of simple cause and effect.
 As we are kind to others, they are kind to us.
 In fact, both Kindness and Envy tend to expand by multiplication like the water rings created by a pebble in a pond.
 Both of these behaviors ripple outward in greater circles.